QwenLM/Qwen2.5/docs/source/run_locally/ollama.rst

 Ollama
 ===========================

+.. note:: The following does not apply to Qwen2 at present.

 `Ollama <https://ollama.com/>`__ helps you run LLMs locally with only a few commands.
 It is available at MacOS, Linux, and Windows.
 Now, Qwen1.5 is officially on Ollama, and you can run it with one command: